KickingTheTV/ciapp-alpha-docs/docs/tests/ruby.md

 RSpec integration will trace all executions of example groups and examples when using `rspec` test framework.

-To activate your integration, use the `Datadog.configure` method:
+To activate your integration, use the `Datadog.configure` method.
+You can add this to the `spec_helper.rb`

 {% highlight ruby %}
 require 'rspec'